Goiter - simple

 Thyroid hormone replacement pills if the goiter is due to an underactive thyroid

 - Small doses of Lugol's iodine or potassium iodine solution if the goiter is due to a lack of iodine

 Radioactive iodine to shrink the gland, especially if the thyroid is producing too much thyroid hormone

 A simple goiter may disappear on its own, or may become larger.
 Over time, the thyroid gland may stop making enough thyroid hormone.
 This condition is called hypothyroidism.

-Less commonly, a goiter may become toxic and produce thyroid hormone on its own.
-This can cause high levels of thyroid hormone, a condition called hyperthyroidism.
+and produces thyroid hormone on its own.
+This can cause high levels of thyroid hormone, a condition called .

-Call your health care provider if you experience any swelling in the front of your neck or any other symptoms of goiter.
+Call your provider if you experience any swelling in the front of your neck or any other symptoms of goiter.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.